ALS Functional Rating Scale - Revised: Progression

 ALSFRS-R scores calculated at diagnosis can be compared to scores throughout time to determine the speed of progression.
 The rate of change, called the ALSFRS-R slope can be used as a prognostic indicator.

 Although the ALSFRS-R score is a recognized prognostic indicator, it is more useful to compare various indicators including vital capacity (FVC%) and the Sickness Impact Profile (SIP) to increase the accuracy of a given prognosis.

 Relating the ALSFRS-R score to staging criteria is also useful in determining prognosis.
 King's system relies on the clinical spread of disease as a measure of progression while Milano-Torino Staging (MiToS) utilizes the subscores produced by the ALSFRS-R to define stages.

 Questions

-The questions used to determine an individuals ALSFRS-R score are listed below.
+The questions used to determine an individual's ALSFRS-R score are listed below.